xavierallem/Summary1/README.md

 20hr Learning [Video](https://www.youtube.com/watch?v=5MgBikgcWnY)

-Please write a Summary of the video.Write concise , the lesser the better but must cover all key points.
+Please write a Summary of the video.
+Write concise, the lesser the better but must cover all key points.

 Name it 20hr-learning-summary.md

+Before doing the practical, Ensure you have completed all the steps given [here](Register.md).

+You will only be able to perform point 6 if you get approved by the Admin.

 ### Practical -Your real test here